loosewheel/lwdrops/readme.txt

 *	when an item is destroyed with creative inventory trash.
 *	when an item is destroyed with unified_inventory trash.
 *	when the unified_inventory Clear inventory is used.
+*	when an item is destroyed with i3 inventory trash.
+*	when the i3 inventory Clear inventory is used.

 Storage can be implemented with a single function call, and an optional handler.
 The data is stored in the world save folder, and cleanup of